Candid-Moe/Zorth/README.md

 This repository contains:

 - zorth.bin and forth.fs, the two files needed to run Forth.
+- os_with_romdisk.img, for running on the real hardware.
 - assembler source files if you have interest in it.

 ## How to run it in the emulator ##

+You only need the files `zorth.bin` and `forth.fs`.

 In the emulator, type `cd h:/` and then select your PC directory where you copy the files.
 Now you have access to your PC directory from the emulador.

 In the emulator, type `exec zorth.bin` and voila!

 ![Screenshot at 2024-08-13 10-20-01](https://github.com/user-attachments/assets/98326d9a-c733-4023-b121-ebfaad680ae2)

-## How to run in the Zeal 8-bit board ##
+## How to run on the Zeal 8-bit board ##

+You can upload `os_with_romdisk.img` to your board.
+This contains the Operating System plus zorth.bin and forth.fs in the A: drive

-You have to pack zorth.bin and forth.fs in the romdisk while compiling the operating system, and then upload the image
+You can build your own image, packing zorth.bin and forth.fs in the romdisk while compiling the operating system, and then upload the image.

 ## How compile source files ##